YSmart/YSmart/readme.txt

 The schema file used in YSmart is a plain text file which describes the structures of one or more tables.
 Its format is defined as follows.
 (1) Each line defines the structure of a single table.
 (2) Each line contains multiple cells separated by "|".
-(3) The first cell is the name of a table.
+(3) The first cell is the name of the table.
 (4) Each one of the rest cells describes the name of a column and the data type of the column, separated by ":".
 (5) Only four data types are allowed including INTEGER, DECIMAL, DATE, and TEXT.
 (6) The file is not case-sensitive.